10 Incredible Ancient Roman Ruins in France

 1. Pont du Gard

-Along River Gardon stands the massive Pont du Gard—one of the best-preserved Roman remains in the world and the only example of an ancient three-tier bridge still standing today.
+Along the Gardon River stands the massive Pont du Gard—one of the best-preserved Roman remains in the world and the only example of an ancient three-tier bridge still standing today.

 This 2,000-year-old Roman aqueduct with three layers and about 64 arches, which was a great achievement at the time, is an excellent example of an ancient architectural masterpiece.